BakeryTechChina will exhibit at the China Bakery fair in Shanghai. Check the news page.Nothing to show

 • The disease rate increased due to the arrival of improper intensive farming systems (e.g. without water treatment).

 • Due to the high demand for shrimp, farmers are struggling to keep up in a sustainable way, which often results in shrimp that are highly contaminated with antibiotics and other chemicals.
-Next to that, it results in lower quality shrimp (size, flavour, etc.).
+Next to that, it results in lower-quality shrimp (size, flavour, etc.).

 • The lower quality of the shrimp also affects the export value of Vietnamese shrimp.
 Several shipments of Vietnamese shrimp have been denied in different countries (including the Netherlands) due to the presence of high levels of antibiotics.

-• The current manner of high intensive shrimp cultivation is also causing considerable damages to the environment, especially in the Mekong Delta.
+• The current manner of highly intensive shrimp cultivation is also causing considerable damage to the environment, especially in the Mekong Delta.
 Over the past decades, more than half of Vietnam’s natural mangrove forests have been cleared to accommodate shrimp ponds.
 Additionally, intensive monocultures, poor farming practices and inappropriate water infrastructures cause water quality problems and bring a high risk of disease as chemicals and antibiotics pollute the environment.

 ShrimpTechVietnam